 When a parcel of warm air rises, it expands approximately adiabatically, cooling about 1K per 100 m.
 Thus its relative humidity rises until when it reaches saturation the the water vapor begins to condense as droplets, forming clouds.
 These droplets may coalesce into raindrops, chiefly through turbulence and nucleation by ice particles or by cloud seeding.
 Most air may be lift by convection, producing convective rainfall; by forced ascent of air as it crosses a mountain range, producing orographic rainfall; and by the forces within cyclones, producing cyclonic rainfall.

-Related entry monsoon
+Related entries monsoon

 Related category ATMOSPHERIC PHENOMENA AND STRUCTURES